WambuiNicole/alx-system_engineering-devops/0x00-shell_basics/README.md

-1)This file shows the absolute path of thecurrent working directory
+2)This one lists the contents of the current directory